mcutshall/ansible_metrics/README.md

                 date_time TIMESTAMP);

 6. Alter the database.ini file to match your database, user, and password.
-7. Create a new instance wait until the "deploying" state to see any data.
+7. Create a new instance and wait until the "deploying" state to see any data.